What She Can Do

 “That it’s none of their business.
 But to you, I’ll always be Nephrit.”

-"Good night, Nephrit!" she whispered, gazing into his smiling eyes, certain that her breath had brushed against his neck.
+“Good night, Nephrit!” she whispered, gazing into his smiling eyes, certain that her breath brushed against his neck.

 Aghata was waiting in the dining room.
 She handed a crystal goblet filled with wine to the troubled man, who drank it in one gulp and immediately refilled it.